Does Soccer have a Salary Cap?

 A soft salary cap is when there is a specific amount of money that a club is allowed to spend, but there are some exceptions to this rule, such as the ability to spend over the cap in specific circumstances.

-An example of how the salary cap works in Major League Soccer(MLS)
+An Example of How the Salary Cap Works in Major League Soccer(MLS)

-Major League Soccer uses a soft salary cap.
-There is a salary budget given to each team at the beginning of each season to spend on salaries.
-But as an exception to this rule, they also have a “Designated Player Rule”.
+But as an exception to this rule, they also have the “Designated Player Rule.”
 This rule allows each team to field up to 3 designated players who are not limited by the salary cap.

 There is also a maximum amount that is allowed to be spent on each non-designated player for the duration of a season as well.
-The amounts change each year, but the table below will show what the amounts were for the years 2016 – 2021.
-This should give you an idea of the numbers involved.

 Salary Cap limits for the MLS

-Positives of a salary cap
+Positives of Using a Salary Cap

 So, why would a salary cap be imposed on a league or team?
 What would be the benefit?